ga-wdi-boston/wdi_5_sql_crud/README.md

 By the end of this lesson, students should be able to:

 - Create a database table
-- Insert a row into a database table
+- Insert a row or rows into a database table
-- Retrieve a row from a database table
+- Retrieve a row or rows from a database table
-- Update a row in a database table
+- Update a row or rows in a database table
-- Delete a row from a database table
+- Delete a row or rows from a database table

 ## Prerequisites